LukeSmithxyz/st/README.md

 + Change `colorname[]` array values (88 LOC), default colours inspired by colors used in Pop!
 OS.
 + Numbers of 0 - 15 are usual terminal colors.
 Changed them to your liking.
-+ Change `bg` to your desired terminal background color..
++ Change `bg` to your desired terminal background color.
 + Change `fg` to your desired terminal foreground color.
 + Change `cursor` to your desired terminal cursor color.